 Gakeen is fairly pose-able and will hold a pose pretty well with a few exceptions.
 The problem is that he is really difficult and aggravating to get him in a cool, dynamic pose.
 This is compounded by the less than adequate magnets at the hips.
-Don't get me wrong, its stays together, they just aren't really strong enough.
+Don't get me wrong, it stays together, they just aren't really strong enough.
 This lack of magnet strength makes the legs do a split if spread apart too far.
-Splits are great if your a gymnast, but if your a Super Robot, not so good.
+Splits are great if you're a gymnast, but if you're a Super Robot, not so good.

 Rocket Punch!
-Firing fist are a Super Robot staple and Gakeen has some pretty good ones.
-Well, atleast mine fire pretty far.
+Firing fists are a Super Robot staple and Gakeen has some pretty good ones.
+Well, at least mine fire pretty far.
 Sorry for the lousy photoshop work.
 I just wanted to give the effect, and the stand showing really ruined it.

 Blades that retract into the feet, why not?
 Both feet have these so that Gakeen can slice his opponent with a swift kick.

 This next weapon is one of my favorites.
 The blades remind me of Grendizer's double harikens, a very formidable weapon.
 I actually think these look a bit cooler with the chain that connects them.

 A sword, as if Gakeen didn't have enough slicing weapons.